This is my first foray into homemade pasta - and vegan pasta at that! I've always been nervous of making pasta from scratch, for a few reasons.

 First, I assumed you needed a pasta machine (which you don't).

 Second, I assumed it would require a lot of skill (which it doesn't).

 And third, I assumed it would take a long time to make (which... okay, it does take longer than just buying pasta, obviously, but it requires less than an hour of actual effort, plus a bit of hands-off resting time, which isn't too bad in my eyes!)

 So, why vegan pasta - and why now?

-Well, back in January I spent a lovely day in Manchester at the Vegetarian Society Cookery School to celebrate the fact that Cranks are now Veg Soc approved (which I wrote about last year!).
-As part of the Vegan Toolkit Workshop, four of us (me and three other vegetarian bloggers, Choclette, Chris and Shaheen) all cooked approximately a million different vegan recipes in just one day – one of which was vegan pasta!
+Well, back in January I spent a lovely day in Manchester at the Vegetarian Society Cookery School to celebrate the fact that Cranks are now Veg Soc approved.
+As part of the Vegan Toolkit Workshop, four of us (me and three other vegetarian bloggers, Choclette, Chris and Shaheen) all cooked approximately a million different vegan recipes in just one day - one of which was vegan pasta!

 During the class we made the vegan pasta using a fancy machine, but since I don't think I could fit another gadget in my kitchen if I tried (no lie, about four appliances live under my stairs because there's no room anywhere else), I decided to give it a go at home using just my own two hands.

 I honestly can't believe how easy vegan pasta is to make.
 Here's how.

 Start by mixing up the dough.
 All you need is pasta flour, water, and a little olive oil - that's it!
 For obvious reasons, vegan pasta skips the egg that you'd usually use in pasta dough, so the resulting pasta does have a slightly different texture - it doesn't have as much of a bite to it as normal pasta does.